Tesla Motors has just issued the company’s largest ever voluntary recall. The company recalled 123,000 Model S electric cars built before April 2016.

 If the bolts fail, the driver is still able to steer the car, but increased force is required due to loss or reduction of power assist.
 This primarily makes the car harder to drive at low speeds and for parallel parking, but does not materially affect control at high speed, where only small steering wheel force is needed,” said the email sent by Tesla.

-However, it’s not the first time that we’ve heard of a Model S recall.
-In 2015, the company recalled the entire fleet after one of the cars had a seat belt malfunction.
+This is not the first time the Model S has been recalled.
+In 2015, the company recalled the entire fleet after one of its cars had a seat belt malfunction.